scala-steward-org/scala-steward/docs/help.md

         The user name for the git hoster
     --do-not-fork
-        Whether to not push the update branches to a fork; default: false --ignore-opts-files
+        Whether to not push the update branches to a fork; default: false --add-labels
+        Whether to add labels on pull or merge requests (if supported by git hoster) --ignore-opts-files
         Whether to remove ".jvmopts" and ".sbtopts" files before invoking the build tool --env-var <name=value>